google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 ## Disable auto sign-in

-When a user signs out from your website, it's your responsibility to ensure that the user does not automatically get signed back in.
+When a user signs out of your website, it's your responsibility to ensure that the user does not automatically get signed back in.
 To disable auto sign-in,
 call [`navigator.credentials.requireUserMediation()`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/requireUserMediation):